WyohKnott/image-formats-comparison/report.md

   * Xiph Daala: `https://git.xiph.org/?p=daala.git`.
 The version used is built from GIT revision `72783687ce4963478b8ab4d97809510f40c7c855`.
   * Jon Sneyers FLIF: `https://github.com/FLIF-hub/FLIF`.
 The version used is built from GIT revision `c17459bab5399ed5009c262e9954d474f275db7f`.
   * Microsoft JxrLib: `https://jxrlib.codeplex.com/`.
 The version used is built from GIT revision `e922fa50cdf9a58f40cad07553bcaa2883d3c5bf`.
   * Kakadu JPEG2000: `http://kakadusoftware.com/downloads/`.
-The version used is 7.9.
+The version used is 7.10.2.
   * Mozilla JPEG Encoder: `https://github.com/mozilla/mozjpeg`.
-The version used is 3.2.
+The version used is 3.3.1.
   * Google VP9: `https://chromium.googlesource.com/webm/libvpx`.
-The version used is built from GIT revision `6c375b9cd0647686ae5cc9bae8e94ec3d7c43e4b`.
+The version used is 1.7.0.
   * Google WebP: `https://chromium.googlesource.com/webm/libwebp`.
-The version used is built from GIT revision `66ad84f0f9f36d38166a15a981fd7f9a1910a859`.
+The version used is 0.6.1.
   * Google Pik: `https://github.com/google/pik`.
 The version used is built from GIT revision `52f2d45cc8e35e45278da54615bb8b11b5066f16`.

 ###Metrics